SerenePrince/hubspot-recommendation-tool/TEAM_GUIDE.md

 - `priority: "high"` surfaces recommendations at the top of the **Top Recommendations** section of the report and in the web app.
 - Changes to `hubspot-mapping.json` take effect immediately — no restart or redeployment needed.
 - If a technology shows a blank HubSpot Replacement in the report, it simply hasn't been mapped yet.
 Check the CLI output for the exact technology name, then add it to `byTechnology`.
+- Trigger precedence (most to least specific): `byTechnology` > `byCategory` > `byGroup`.
+A recommendation from a more specific trigger will outrank one from a broader trigger when both fire for the same technology.